Stuffed Honeynut Squash with Couscous and Feta

 Kosher salt, black pepper, olive oil

-Preheat your oven to 400 degrees F. Slice your squash vertically, and scoop out the seeds.
-Place your squash skin down and flesh side up on a baking sheet with parchment paper.
+Preheat your oven to 400 degrees F. Slice your squash vertically with a sharp knife, and scoop out the seeds.
+Place your squash skin down and flesh side up on a sheet pan with parchment paper.
 Season with olive oil, salt and pepper.

-Bake and roast under tender, about 40-50 minutes.
+Bake and roast until fork tender, about 40 to 50 minutes.

 Make your couscous